-There would be merit in conducting the periodic review of the same discipline grouping across geographic sites in the same cycle and year.
+There would be merit in conducting the periodic review of the same discipline grouping of each entity in the same cycle and year.
 The review team may be made up of the same or different external peer reviewers depending on the number of programmes within a discipline grouping.

-The cycle of periodic programme review will normally take place every five (5) years.
-The complete periodic programme review process from beginning to end, shown in figure 2 above, should be conducted within a reasonable overall time frame, usually 6-8 months.
+The cycle of periodic programme review will normally take place every five years.
+The complete periodic programme review process from beginning to end, shown in Figure 2 above, should be conducted within a reasonable overall time frame, usually six - eight months.